Proud to be Powered by Vontier. Sharing a united vision that is driven by innovation.

 NTEPNTEP Certification - Driivz

-NTEP is based on specifications in the National Institute of Standards and Technology (NIST) Handbook 44 (HB 44) and was adopted by most US states on January 1, 2025 (other states are still in the process of adoption).
+NTEP is based on specifications in the National Institute of Standards and Technology (NIST) Handbook 44 (HB 44) and was adopted by most U.S. states on January 1, 2025 (some states are still in the process of adoption).
 Since then, compliance with HB 44 has been a regulation in these states, and NTEP is the program that administers the certification process.

 CTEP